chris-bacon/chris-bacon.co.uk/blog/react_from_the_start.markdown

 For a new project, let's start with a new clean directory.

-eact is a JavaScript library, like lodash or moment, so we will need to install it with a package manager&mdash;we will use npm.
+React is a JavaScript library, like lodash or moment, so we will need to install it with a package manager&mdash;we will use npm.
 In our new directory:

 <pre class="bg-moon-gray">
 echo "{}" >> package.json